vollmerf/spherecontour/README.md

 Program for automatic contouring of spherical orientation data using a modified Kamb method to create spherical projections including Schmidt (equal-area) and stereographic (equal-angle) plots.
 Additional files include data files used in the paper.

 ## Citation
-This repostory containss a C, Pascal, and MATLAB/Octave implementations of the algorithm presented in:
+This repostory containss C, Pascal, and MATLAB/Octave implementations of the algorithm presented in:

 __Vollmer, F.W., 1995.
 C program for automatic contouring of spherical orientation data using a modified Kamb method: Computers & Geosciences,